-The educational division in Ball Residence includes lecture halls and nursing arts, science, and nutrition laboratories, with the equipment necessary to conduct a teaching program satisfactory to the standards of the School.
+The educational division in Ball Residence includes lecture halls and nursing arts, science, and nutrition laboratories, with the equipment necessary to conduct a comprehensive teaching program.
 Additional facilities of the Medical School are available for instructional purposes of students of nursing.